GfSE/SAF-Specification/stakeholders.md

 * what is the protection need of information

   ***Rationale:  I need to make sure that the security requirements regarding handling of protected information by the system can be adressed appropriately.***
+* which protection goals  and subcategories can be used?

+  ***Rationale:  I need to use them to assign protection goals to assets, and to assign trust levels to context elements.***
 # Software Developer
 Definition - Developer:
 Organization that performs development tasks (including requirements analysis, design, testing through acceptance) during a life cycle process.
 [ISO/IEC 12207:2008]